trash89/voting/client/README.md

 ### `configure .env`

-Configure .env file in the client folder
+Configure .env file in the client folder.
 An example of .env file :

 ```bash .env